wangxiao1254/idash_2015/README.md

 task2b:
 ---------------------
- -  Solution using oblivious merge (add -a for automatically generated circuits, use -p for a trade off between precision and speed):
+ -  Solution using oblivious merge (add -a for automatically generated circuits, use -p NUMBER, where NUMBER is the security parameter for hash collision):

       Generator: `./run.py gen task2bstd -f path_file`

       Evaluator: `./run.py eva task2bstd -f path_file`

- -  Solution using bloom filter (add -a for automatically generated circuits, -p NUMBER for higher precision):
+ -  Solution using bloom filter (add -a for automatically generated circuits, -p NUMBER for a trade off between precision and speed.
+NUMBER is M/N in bloom filter.
+Detailed choice of NUMBER can be found in the report):

       Generator: `./run.py gen task2bbf -f path_file`